aldus/lib_datetools/README.md

 ## lib_datetools

-A simple (experimental) class for transform/modify dates in differ formats.
+Modul (lib) for LEPTON-CMS that contains a simple (experimental) class
+for transform/modify dates in differ formats.

 *This project is the follower of the [x_cDate] (https://github.com/aldus/x_cdate) class for WB/WBCE*